Jim Barnes (golfer)

-James Martin Barnes (April 8, 1886 – May 24, 1966) was an English golfer and a leading figure in the early years of professional golf in the United States.
-He is one of three native Britons (with Tommy Armour and Rory McIlroy) to win three different modern major professional championships.
+James Martin Barnes (April 8, 1886 – May 24, 1966) was an English professional golfer who was a leading figure in the early years of professional golf in the United States.
+He was the first Briton to win three different modern professional major championships.

 Early life

-Barnes was born on April 8, 1886 in Lelant, Cornwall.
+Barnes was born on April 8, 1886, in Lelant, Cornwall.
 Barnes was like many golfers of his era, and worked as a caddie and a club-maker's apprentice while growing up.

+Professional career

-He moved to the United States and turned professional in 1906, but never became an American citizen.
+As a young adult, Barnes moved to the United States.
+However, he never became an American citizen.
+In 1906, he turned professional.
 He arrived in San Francisco, and later worked in Vancouver, British Columbia, Spokane, Washington, and Tacoma, Washington, and then at The Broadmoor in Colorado Springs.

-Golf career

 From 1923 to 1926, he was resident professional at the Temple Terrace Golf and Country Club in Temple Terrace, Florida, which hosted the 1925 Florida Open (dubbed "The Greatest Field of Golfers Ever to Play in Florida"), as well as the 1926 Florida Open with over one hundred contestants and a $5,000 cash prize.
 In 1925–26 his good friend and fellow golfer Fred McLeod wintered with him, and they worked with James Kelly Thomson from North Berwick.